mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/Window/index.md

 *  **Overview:**

-    Look at a quick preview of your websites ...
+Overview allows quick access to preview websites.
+Overview can be added to the toolbar.

 ![MAMP](Overview.png)

-You can use the overview ... press the Arrow button to look

 ---

 *  **Assets:**

 Track your assets using the Asset Manager

 ![MAMP](Assets.png)